-Paragon’s new developments, innovations and commitment to its clients have ensured that the company experienced both new business growth during 2013, and also increased commitment from existing clients, some of whom have been with Paragon for more than 20 years.
+Paragon’s new developments, innovations and commitment to its clients have ensured that the company experienced both new business growth during 2013, and also increased commitment from existing clients, some of whom have used Paragon routing and scheduling software for more than 20 years.

 In 2013, Paragon celebrated its 30-year relationship with Morrisons (previously Presto and Liptons, which were rebranded as Safeway until acquired by Morrisons in 2004).
-Other customers using Paragon for 20 years or more include Sainsbury’s, Tesco, Argos, DHL, ForFarmers, Ceva, Laura Ashley and Silentnight.
+Other customers using Paragon’s routing and scheduling software for 20 years or more include Sainsbury’s, Tesco, Argos, DHL, ForFarmers, Ceva, Laura Ashley and Silentnight.
 New UK customers joining the Paragon family in 2013 include Gregory Distribution, G Plan, Samworth Brothers and Fired Earth.

 New developments during the year included the launch of a web portal exclusively for Paragon customers.
 Paragon also announced new interfaces for its unique Route Execution option, which enables seamless linking of routing and scheduling software to vehicle tracking systems, and access to real-time data for comparing the company’s transport plans with actual vehicle movements.

 Paragon’s client conference held at the Heritage Motor Centre in May 2013 was well attended by transport professionals from all over the UK and Europe.
-As well as reporting on recent and planned system developments, there was also a “support surgery” where customers could quiz support team members on specific issues.
+As well as reporting on recent and planned system developments, there was also a “support surgery” where customers could quiz support team members on specific routing and scheduling software questions.

 “The transport and logistics industry always needs to keep a lid on operating costs; even more so in times of economic uncertainty so it is great for us to see Paragon customers growing their businesses and making savings at this time,” says William Salter, Managing Director, Paragon Software Systems.
 “Using Paragon’s routing and scheduling software, AF Blakemore reduced its delivery miles by one million kilometres; The Times newspaper publisher, News UK, optimised its home delivery routes by 16%; and CitySprint increased daily deliveries for one particular customer from 800 to 1,200 whilst reducing costs by 14%.”